parchea/CIS-1068-Final-Project/proposal.md

 ## If planning to collaborate with 1 or 2 classmates for the final project, list their names, email addresses, and the names of their assigned TAs below.

-TODO, if applicable - Christian Riedl, ,Tamara Katic
+TODO, if applicable - Christian Riedl,tuk88750@temple.edu,Tamara Katic

 ## In the world of software, most everything takes longer to implement than you expect.
 And so it's not uncommon to accomplish less in a fixed amount of time than you hope.